-Over the weekend, I saw all my social media feeds flooded with illustrated quotes of Desmond Tutu that declared “If you are neutral in situations of injustice, you have chosen the side of the oppressor”, poignant protest signs that declared “I can’t breathe”, and the quintessential hashtag #BlackLivesMatter.
-These were all in solidarity against the incident that saw George Floyd, a black man, die after a police officer kneeled on his neck for 8 minutes and 46 seconds—one which has sparked demonstrations against police brutality and racism around the world.
+Over the weekend, social media feeds in India were flooded with illustrated quotes of Desmond Tutu that declared “If you are neutral in situations of injustice, you have chosen the side of the oppressor”, poignant protest signs that declared “I can’t breathe”, and the quintessential hashtag #BlackLivesMatter.
+The posts expressed solidarity with George Floyd, a Black man who died after a police officer kneeled on his neck for 8 minutes and 46 seconds.
+The incident has sparked demonstrations against police brutality and racism around the world.

-This outpouring of support resonating with a movement so geographically far away would have ordinarily been touching.
-Except, a lot of people are also kinda pissed off that some individuals who now claim to be infuriated by police brutality, systematic oppression and murder on the basis of arbitrary factors like skin colour, were the same ones practising blissful silence when similar shit went down in our own country.
-They’re the ones who feigned ignorance and apathy when critics pointed out that police forces in India target university students and Dalit rights activists.
-They stand in solidarity with an American-born movement against oppression while choosing to overlook the all too frequent religion-based violence and riots that have taken place in India.
+This outpouring of support in India would have ordinarily been touching.
+Yet many couldn't help but notice that the very voices – who now claim to be infuriated by police brutality, systematic oppression and murder on the basis of arbitrary factors like skin colour – were the same ones who were blissfully silent when similar human rights violations happened in the country.
+Many feigned ignorance and apathy when critics pointed out that police forces in India target university students and Dalit rights activists.
+Others stand in solidarity with an American-born movement against oppression, while choosing to overlook the all too frequent religion-based violence and riots that have taken place in India.

 Mainstream media propaganda

-Many experts also point out the power of mainstream media in influencing such movements, and how they sometimes set narratives that work more like propaganda.
-“Mainstream media, including Bollywood and pop culture, mostly glorifies upper-caste Hindu culture, and rarely explores themes of violence against Muslims or casteism,” says Paras Sharma, a psychologist, social development expert and co-founder and director of mental health organisation The Alternative Story.
-Sharma also points out what many other critics do: that the portrayal of police in films and popular shows like Crime Patrol or Savdhaan India (_which dramatise real-life crime cases _) also tends to glorify them as the ultimate good guys, making it harder for people to understand the severity of living in a police state.
-“Meanwhile, there’s an invisibilisation of caste and religion, sometimes even a vilification propagated by biased news channels.
-This creates a negative image of left-oriented organisations and student protests.”
-He explains that biased media portrayals can then convert images of injustice into separatist movements that target the oppressed and make them out to be terrorists.
+He explained that biased media portrayals can then convert images of injustice into separatist movements that target the oppressed and make them out to be terrorists.
 “The problem is that this popular media sets the narrative that is replicated and regurgitated by people on platforms like Twitter and WhatsApp.”
-He also stresses how this can spill over into elections of public officials, and eliminate any options that don’t take populist or extremist stands that reflect sentiments of the majority.
+He also stressed how this can spill over into elections of public officials, and eliminate any options that don’t take populist or extremist stands that reflect sentiments of the majority.

 Follow Shamani Joshi on Instagram.